Res Ipsa (restaurant): Food and aesthetic

 During the day, Res Ipsa Cafe served ReAnimator coffee, and a simple breakfast menu including sandwiches and yogurt parfait.
 The Sicilian dinner menu was primarily seafood and pasta-focused.
 Michael Vincent Ferreri, the executive chef, drew from his professional experience at Italian restaurant Zeppoli and from his family's history — his great-grandparents emigrated from Sicily to the United States — to create the menu.
 The dinner menu was served only Wednesday through Sunday, but the cafe was open seven days a week.
 The restaurant received praise for its salads.
 As is typical for restaurants in Philadelphia, the restaurant was BYOB.

 The restaurant's agrodolce chicken was inspired by Ferreri's upbringing in Rochester and cooking Sicilian recipes with relatives.
 Bon Appétit included the restaurant on its 2017 list of the best restaurants in the United States.
 Alex Delany, of Bon Appétit, recommended ordering multiple half-portions of the pasta to would-be patrons.

-Reception and accolades
+Reception

 Jason Sheehan, writing for Philadelphia Magazine, gave the restaurant three out of four stars, in part to prevent the restaurant from being overwhelmed by "...a flood of tourists or culinary day-trippers".
 Condé Nast Traveler said Res Ipsa offers a "nice respite from the bustle of Center City".
 A review from The Infatuation praised the quality and variety of pasta.

 Several publications highlighted the restaurant's breakfast sandwich.